The benefits of journaling: why it works (and how to start)

 1. A calmer, clearer head

 When the noise turns down a notch, you can tell what is actually on fire and what is only loud.
 A short entry can be enough to sort “this needs a decision” from “I am just tired and scared.”
-Coming back a day later helps too—you are almost always a little kinder to yourself in hindsight.
+Coming back a day later helps too, and you are almost always a little kinder to yourself in hindsight.

 2. Room for feelings without a performance